 Waterbirds 2014- Present

-I am currently working on my dissertation that focuses upon movement ecology of larids and allies.
-I am also a graduate teaching assistant for the Biology Department teaching sections of Animal Physiology Lab (BIOL3103), BIOL 1114 Introduction to Zoology lecture, and four sections of BIOL 1121.
+During this time period, I worked on my dissertation that focused upon the influence of life history strategies upon movement ecology of larids and allies.
+My research included the use of a range of tools including GIS modeling, bulk stable isotope analyses, GPS and satellite tracking of avian movements, and familiarity with a range of statistical analyses including mark-recapture, hidden Markov models, step selection modeling, and dynamic Brownian bridge movement models.
+I am also a graduate teaching assistant for the Biology Department teaching sections of Animal Physiology Lab (BIOL3103), BIOL 1114 Introduction to Zoology lecture, and four sections of BIOL Introduction to Biology Lab 1121.

 Research Assistant III, San Diego State University